FrHorschig/kant-search-backend/README.md

 # KantSearchBackend

 This is the Go backend for the kant-search project.
 It reads and writes frontend data to and from a PostgreSQL database.
-The Go application uses the `spacy` library in a python script for splitting texts into sentences.
+The application uses the `spacy` python library for splitting texts into sentences.

+## Contributing

+If you want to improve this OpenAPI specification, feel free to open a pull request.
+Make sure to explain any deviation from existing code conventions.

 ## Installation